Louis Chude-Sokei

 Louis Chude-Sokei is a writer and scholar who was born in Nigeria, raised in Jamaica, and educated in the United States.
 He is a Professor of English at Boston University and holds the George and Joyce Wein Chair in African American and Black Diaspora Studies, a program he directed from 2017-2025.
 His work centers around the literary, political, and cultural phenomena of the African diaspora.
 He was awarded a 2025 Guggenheim Fellowship for General Nonfiction.
+In 2026, he was awarded the Teshome H. Gabriel Award for Distinguished Research and Scholarship in Africana Studies, presented by the Association for Advanced Research in Africana Studies at the University of California, San Diego.